EmotiBit/EmotiBit_Docs/Getting_Started.md

     - You will see the EmotiBit Application start.
   </details>

-# After connecting to emotibit and recording data
+# After connecting to emotibit and streaming data
 By this point, you're ready to be an EmotiBit rockstar!!
 Check out the following links to learn more about EmotiBit!
 - EmotiBit Oscilloscope
   - [Learn more about streaming and recording data using the EmotiBit Oscilloscope](./Working_with_emotibit_data.md/#EmotiBit-Oscilloscope)